M4qu14v3l0/code-challenge-Marcelo-Llerena/README.md

 - Verify that your .env file contains the correct environment variables.

 Feel free to report any issues or bugs in the Issues section.

+## 📝 Task Manager Application

+The Task Manager Application is a powerful tool designed to help you efficiently manage your tasks and stay organized.
+With an intuitive interface and robust functionality, this application streamlines task management for individuals.

+Key Features:

+1. Add Tasks: Create new tasks with relevant details to stay on top of your to-do list.
+2. Edit Tasks: Modify existing tasks to keep them updated as priorities change.
+3. Delete Tasks: Remove tasks that are no longer needed to maintain a clean and organized workspace.
+4. Assign Tasks: Delegate tasks to specific team members or users, ensuring clear responsibilities.
+5. Filter Tasks: Easily filter tasks by status, priority, assigned user, or any other criteria to focus on what matters most.

+## 🍵About Stack

+- React: Its component-based architecture and hooks make it perfect for building dynamic, modular UIs like task editing and filtering.
+Plus, it’s popular and reliable.
+- Apollo Client: Seamless GraphQL integration with powerful caching ensures efficient data fetching and a fast, responsive UI.
+- React Hook Form: Lightweight, performant, and easy to use for managing forms like task creation and editing, with built-in validation and minimal re-renders.

+## 👨‍💻Techonoglies used

+- React
+- Apollo Client
+- React-hook-form
+- Codegen
+- Radix UI
+- Dnd Kit